Posts

 Planning and Delivering Agile Documents

 The impact on documentation is huge when project teams adopt agile practices to plan and deliver products and services.
 Key Takeaways: Agile Principles and Technical Documentation: Agile development prioritizes working software, collaboration, and adaptability, which significantly impacts technical documentation.
 Shift from Formal Specifications: In agile, writers must rely on working software, not formal specifications, to create documentation.
 Dynamic Documentation: Agile emphasizes creating documentation that is relevant, stable, and continuously updated based on feedback.
 Audience Analysis: Understanding the target audience is crucial for creating effective documentation.
 User Stories and Tasks: User stories and tasks provide a structured approach to breaking down documentation requirements.
 Continuous Delivery and Kanban: Agile's focus on continuous delivery and the use of kanban boards help ensure that documentation aligns with the evolving product.
-View publication
+The article also inc

 Liferay Community Edition (Liferay)